fltk/fltk/README.CMake.txt

 FLTK_BUILD_FLUID - default ON
     Build the Fast Light User-Interface Designer ("fluid").

-FLTK_BUILD_FORMS - default ON
+FLTK_BUILD_FORMS - default OFF since 1.5.0, ON in prior versions
     Build the (X)Forms compatibility library.
-This option is ON by default for backwards compatibility but can safely be turned OFF if you don't need (X)Forms compatibility.
+This option is OFF by default because most FLTK software doesn't need it.
+You can turn this option on for backwards compatibility if you need (X)Forms compatibility.

 FLTK_BUILD_GL - default ON
     Build the OpenGL support library fltk_gl (fltk::gl) and enable OpenGL